 Why not use technology to limit your child’s or teen’s device usage?
 Again, this gets you out of the “bad guy” role and allows a neutral device to set limits on the child or teen from using their phone or electronics.
 There are many apps that control how much time and on what sites your child or teen can visit.
 For example, the app Circle allows for parental controls on tablets, computers, and smartphones.
 It also tracks the time spent on devices, which can again give kids insight into their behavior and help them make positive changes.
-Verizon’s Smart Family allows parents to set locks on times of day a teen can spend on their phone, and parents can monitor where they have visited and who they are texting with.
+Devices like Gryphon that limits Wifi usage or technology such as Verizon's Smart Family allows parents to set locks on times of day a teen can spend on their phone, and parents can monitor where they have visited and who they are texting with.
 Whether you use Apple or Android phones, there are many different options.
 For those kids that just can’t regulate their own activity, this technology can really preserve your relationship.

 This is a tough one; get off your phone.
 If you want your kids to not always be on their device, you have to be that role model.
 Be upfront and honest and say, “Hey, I am going to work on XYZ until 3:25 and then I am powering off for one hour,” and then actually do it.
 At my house, my kids know that when I say that, I mean business.
 When I’m powered down, if my office needs me, they call my landline (yep, got one of those!).
 I make sure I’m doing something that is visible to the kids.
 Maybe I’ll read a book or work on a house project that I’ve been neglecting.
 No matter what, I don’t check email or social media for that hour.
 Modeling this behavior for your kids is key to getting them to see the value in time without devices.
 Being present means not being distracted by devices and these practices are healthy for all of us.